wanthony/dotvim/README.md

   trailing whitespace
 * vim-vinegar - A very simple alternative to plugins like NERDTree
 * vim-endwise - Provide closing `end` or closing curly braces automatically
+* And many more...
+See [vimrc.plugins](vimrc.plugins) for a full list of installed plugins